 What is HL7?

 In other words, while HL7 does refer to the “Application” layer, it’s not a program or a technology itself, but rather a big “book of rules” that says how healthcare technologies should communicate with each other.
-(Essentially, it’s like an international referee that says that everybody in the healthcare world can write in different languages, but they need to use the same rules for translation.)
+It’s essentially like an international referee that says that everybody in the healthcare enterprise can write in different languages, but they need to use the same rules to translate. and share data

 What Are the Primary HL7 Standards?

-There is a lot to HL7 (which is why having an expert on your side is helpful when it comes to navigating them), but there are a handful of standards that the HL7 organization considers “primary,” i.e. the most popular and frequently used standards in system integrations and interoperability.
-The primary HL7 standards are…
+There’s a lot to HL7 standards, but there are a handful of standards that the HL7 organization considers “primary,” (i.e., the most popular and frequently used standards in system integrations and interoperability).

 C-CDA Implementation Guide